OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 ### How is Octopus Cloud built?

-Our [Octopus Cloud architecture](https://octopus.com/blog/octopus-cloud-architecture) overview describes how Octopus Cloud is delivered.
+Our [Octopus Cloud architecture](https://octopus.com/blog/octopus-cloud-architecture) overview describes how we deliver Octopus Cloud.

-## Training & Setup
+## Training and setup

 ### What training is available?